andyblomfelt/thecataclysmoffel/Places/Dalvareth.md

-Small port town on the northern end of the [[Calbraith Penninsula]]
+Small port town on the northern end of the [[Calbraith Penninsula]].
+Attacked in 708 AC